Tool Safety · 2–5 min toolbox talk

 Safe Use of Strap Wrenches

-A safety talk covering grip stability, strap condition, and preventing slips when using strap wrenches.
+A safety talk on controlling grip, selecting correct strap types, and preventing slips with strap wrenches.

 Use this printed script for your tailgate or toolbox talk.
 Read through the hazards, script, and questions with your crew.